elastic/kibana/src/core/server/server.api.md

 import { PutScriptParams } from 'elasticsearch';
 import { PutTemplateParams } from 'elasticsearch';
 import { Readable } from 'stream';
+import { RecursiveReadonly as RecursiveReadonly_2 } from 'kibana/public';
 import { ReindexParams } from 'elasticsearch';
 import { ReindexRethrottleParams } from 'elasticsearch';
 import { RenderSearchTemplateParams } from 'elasticsearch';